ndcnf/42Lausanne/README.md

 ---

 [![alt text][r03solong]](https://github.com/ndcnf/So_long)</br>
 To create a 2D game with a OpenGL-like tool.
-Learn about graphic programming.
+Learn about sprites, basic gameplay elements, window management and event handling

 [![alt text][r03minitalk]](https://github.com/ndcnf/Minitalk)</br>
 To have two communicating machines.
 Learn about signals.